fmidev/aviation-message-archiver/src/doc/README.md

     * health: <http://localhost:8080/actuator/health>

-6. Copy some message files in the input directories specified by the `production-line.products[n].input-dir` properties in [application.yml] configuration file.
+6. Copy some message files in the input directories specified by the `production-line.products[n].input-dir` properties in the [application.yml] configuration file.

-7. After an input file is processed, the application moves it to one of target directories specified by the `production-line.products[n].archive-dir` and `production-line.products[n].fail-dir` properties in [application.yml] configuration file.
+7. After an input file is processed, the application moves it to one of target directories specified by the `production-line.products[n].archive-dir` and `production-line.products[n].fail-dir` properties in the [application.yml] configuration file.
 The processing identifier is appended to the file name.

 8. Connect to the database.
     * **H2:** You can access the H2 database console at <http://localhost:8080/h2-console/login.jsp> with default